kbroman/pkg_primer/pages/minimal.md

 ---

+#### Homework

+Now, take a couple of your own R functions

+- make a directory for them
+- create an `R` subdirectory
+- write a minimal `DESCRIPTION` file

-Now go to the page about [building and installing an R package](build.html).
+Then go to the page about [building and installing an R package](build.html).